freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-110.md

 ## Description
 <section id='description'>

-Add another repeating gradient to this building; make it the same as the one you just added, except don't add the `90deg` direction and use your window color instead of the two `transparent` colors.
+Okay, the buildings are done.
+Go back to the `*` selector and remove the border you applied to everything at the beginning and the buildings will come together.
 </section>

 ## Instructions